blashkari/msa-case-surface-heights/README.md

 From the analysis, we observe the following:

 - For both the **arithmetic mean height** (`sa`) and **maximum height** (`sz`) indicators, the estimated SNR exhibits spikes at specific locations, such as location **6**.
 - For the `sa` values, the estimated SNR consistently remains **below 2** across all locations.
-This suggests that $\sigma^2_e$ is the dominant source of variability in this measurement.
+This suggests that the **item's error** is the dominant source of variability in this measurement.
 - However, for the `sz` values, the estimated SNR **reaches the cut-off value of 2** at one location.
 This indicates that at that specific location, **between-day variation** plays a more significant role.

 ## 📚 Reference